Sayanta66/Sayanta66/README.md

 ### Hi there 👋

 Hi, I am Sayanta Banerjee.
-I am currently working as a technical writer as well as the open-source program manager at [Sawo Labs](https://github.com/Sawo-Community).
+I am currently working in the Kubernetes writing and Research position at [Civo Cloud](https://github.com/civo).

 Here are some ideas to get you started: